mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 2. Start DDEV:

-Ensure DDEV is installed on your system.
+Ensure you have installed DDEV on your system.
 Start the DDEV environment with:

 .. code-block:: bash